wmeints/effective-llm-applications/manuscript/01-understanding-large-language-models.md

 ### How LLMs Work

 At their core, LLMs predict what comes next based on what they've seen before.
-When you give an LLM a prompt, it's not searching through a database for answers.
+When you give an LLM input text, it's not searching through a database for answers.
 Instead, it's using its understanding of patterns to generate responses word by word.

 Here's a simplified view of what happens: